Free Press Summer Fest

-The Free Press Summer Festival was an annual two-day music festival held in Houston, Texas at Buffalo Bayou's Eleanor Tinsley Park.
+The Free Press Summer Festival was an annual two-day music festival held in Houston at Buffalo Bayou's Eleanor Tinsley Park.
 Other activities include fireworks, interactive art installations, a paint slide, music workshops, a 30-foot water wall and an off-site after party.

-The festival was started to emphasize local musical performers, visual arts and artists.
-A recycling program, carbon offset credits and a partnership with the Texas Campaign for the Environment are implemented to help this festival become a greener experience.
+The festival was started to publicize local musical performers, visual arts, and artists.
+A recycling program, carbon offset credits, and a partnership with the Texas Campaign for the Environment were implemented help this festival become a more greener experience.

-The festival is organized by Free Press Houston, a local independent newspaper and Pegstar.net Presents, a local concert promotion company.
+The festival was organized by Free Press Houston, a local independent newspaper and Pegstar.net Presents, a local concert promotion company.

-As of November 30, 2017 it has been made official by both Free Press Houston and Austin City Limits promoters that a new version of the festival is to take place in Houston on the weekend of March 24–25, 2018 under a new name; In Bloom Music Festival.
-This change comes in precisely on the ninth anniversary of the FPSF.
+As of November 30, 2017, both Free Press Houston and Austin City Limits promoters announced that a new version of the festival would take place in Houston on the weekend of March 24–25, 2018 under a new name; the In Bloom Music Festival.
+The change happened precisely during the ninth anniversary of the FPSF.
 In January 2019 it was announced that a new edition of the In Bloom Music Festival would not be held.

 Environment

-A recycling plan (with assistance from Little Joy Recycling) sorts aluminum, plastic, paper and glass.
-A free bottle of water is given to anyone who recycles 10 plastic bottles.
-All carbon output is balanced by carbon offset credits.
+A recycling plan (with assistance from Little Joy Recycling) sorted aluminum, plastic, paper and glass.
+A free bottle of water was given to anyone who recycled 10 plastic bottles.
+All carbon output was balanced with carbon offset credits.
 Carpooling and bicycling to the festival are encouraged.
 Over 2000 attendees biked to the 2009 festival.

 Fancy Pants Tent

-In February 2011, a new pass was introduced that would have granted access to a premium side stage viewing area and entry to a limited access electronic music tent.
-The Fancy Pants Tent was intended to host exclusive performances by electronic musicians and provide complimentary bar drinks and hors d'œuvres, free massages and meet and greets.
+In February 2011, a new pass was introduced which granted access to a premium side stage viewing area and entry to a limited access electronic music tent.
+The Fancy Pants Tent was intended to host exclusive performances by electronic musicians and provide complimentary bar drinks and hors d'œuvres, free massages in addition to meet and greets.

 Complaints about the cost led festival organizers to remove the Fancy Pants ticket tier in April 2011 and announced that all festival attendees would be able to watch the Fancy Pants acts.